bright/new-www/content/blog/femtech-key-areas-and-companies.md

 [AtEase](https://mentalhealthatease.com/) is an inclusive mental health platform by Lilac Insights that caters to women (cis-women & transwomen) and non-binary individuals (gender identities that are outside the binary of man & woman) with different stories.

 <InstagramEmbed url='https://www.instagram.com/p/C4QHL_XrUGA/?utm_source=ig_web_copy_link&igsh=MzRlODBiNWFlZA==' />

+Ready to explore FemTech further?
+Read our blog post on how [technology can help you build a unique experience for your female users](/blog/keys-to-succeed-in-femtech/)?